Posted by Andreas Nygren Senior Physician in Anesthesia & Intensive Care.

 During shutdown, so-called protective ventilation is recommended with some form of pressure-controlled or pressure-controlled ventilation.
 Seek tidal volumes of 4-5 ml/kg corrected body weight.
-Top pressure below 40 cm H2O and plateau pressure below 25 cm H2O.
+Peak pressure below 40 cm H2O and plateau pressure below 25 cm H2O.
 Usually PEEP 5 cm H2O on the ventilated lung.
 Permissive hypercapnia below 8 kPa if the patient does not suffer from right-sided heart failure.
 All this to reduce the risk of postoperative lung injury.
-Most patients cope with 50-70% O2 during the suspension of lung ventilation.
+Most patients cope with 50-70% O2 during the suspension of one lung ventilation.

 In case of problems with shunting (SpO2 <90%) one can primarily try to increase FiO2.
 If it does not help it is most effective to ask for a small break in the surgery and temporarily inflate the closed lung with 100% O2.
 In addition, an O2 catheter for the suspended lung (2-5 liters/min) can often contribute positively.
 Selective CPAP to the suspended lung is also a possibility, but is rarely appreciated by the surgeon.

 Closure of anesthesia

 Postoperative pain relief

 Most effective is TEDA or paravertebral blockade in combination with paracetamol.
 However, with reduced coagulation capacity, these techniques are contraindicated.
 Intercostal blockade can then be considered but has a shorter duration and must almost always be combined with an opioid.
 Supplementation of ketamine, clonidine or NSAID may be necessary.

 Ipsilateral shoulder pain